Ford CEO Jim Hackett talks about the future at North American International Auto Show

 Share Article

-COBO CENTER (WXYZ) - One of the largest, most expensive, and dynamic displays at this year’s North American International Auto Show can be found at ford and the company’s CEO says he has big plans for the company’s future.
+COBO CENTER, Mich.
+(WXYZ) - One of the largest, most expensive, and dynamic displays at this year’s North American International Auto Show can be found at Ford and the company’s CEO says he has big plans for the company’s future.

 Ford is putting the show in auto show.